What Can Your Online Shop Do for the Chinese New Year?

 Additionally, something as simple as changing your packaging can actually have a huge impact.
 Considering that unboxing videos have become so popular, there is no doubt that packaging can easily be included as an element of your brand image.

-You might want to write up a description of who your typical customer is (aka customer persona).
-This should include basic stuff like their age and gender, but go deeper and see what their core values are, along with their shopping habits, their income, their music tastes, their fears, and their desires.
+You might want to write up a description of who your typical or ideal customer is (aka buyer persona).
+This should include basic stuff like their age and gender, but go deeper and see what their core values are, along with their shopping habits, their income, their musical tastes, their fears, and their desires.

 This will help you connect with them in your advertising and focus in on them when creating your paid and organic social media campaigns.